SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 In this case, `c` will default to the value we gave it in the macro.

-Since the parameters are explicit, these functions can be used to analyze how the parameters effect the model.
+Since the parameters are explicit, these functions can be used to analyze how the parameters affect the model.
 Thus ParameterizedFunctions, when coupled with the solvers, forms the backbone of functionality such as parameter estimation, parameter sensitivity analysis, and bifurcation analysis.